hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/10_QC_Qualimap.md

 1. Create a genome index
 2. Map reads to the genome

-> A quick note on shared databases for human and other commonly used model organisms.
-The O2 cluster has a designated directory at `/n/groups/shared_databases/` in which there are files that can be accessed by any user.
-These files contain, but are not limited to, genome indices for various tools, reference sequences, tool specific data, and data from public databases, such as NCBI and PDB.
-So when using a tool that requires a reference of sorts, it is worth taking a quick look here because chances are it's already been taken care of for you.
->
->```bash
-> $ ls -l /n/groups/shared_databases/igenome/
->```

 #### Creating a genome index

 For this workshop we have generated the genome indices for you, so that we don't get held up waiting on the generation of the indices (it takes a while and requires a lot of memory).
-The index can be found in the `/n/groups/hbctraining/intro_rnaseq_hpc/reference_data_ensembl38/ensembl38_STAR_index/` directory.
+The index can be found in the `/n/holylfs05/LABS/hsph_bioinfo/Everyone/Workshops/Intro_to_rnaseq/indicies/ensembl38_STAR_index/` directory.

 The command to create an index can be found in the job submission script we have linked [here](../scripts/star_genome_index.run).